adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_mac.md

 Now we can build and run our app:

-- Right-click on the **TaskList.iOS** project and select **Set as StartUp Project**.
+- Right-click the **TaskList.iOS** project and select **Set as StartUp Project**.
+- Change the **Debug** configuration (top bar) to **Debug | iPhoneSimulator**.
-- Right-click on the **TaskList.iOS** project and select **Build TaskList.iOS**.
+- Right-click the **TaskList.iOS** project and select **Build TaskList.iOS**.

-If you have never used Xamarin Studio to build and run an iOS app before, it is possible that you will receive an error having to do with code signing keys, provisioning profiles, or signing identities.
-If so it may be  because you have not yet signed up for an Apple Developer Account and linked it to your Mac development environment.
+If you have never used Visual Studio for Mac to build and run an iOS app before, it is possible that you will receive an error having to do with code signing keys, provisioning profiles, or signing identities.
+This is because you did not select the iPhoneSimulator prior to building.
+Right-click the **TaskList.iOS** project and select **Clean TaskList.iOS**, then restart the process, but selecting the **iPhoneSimulator** configuration.

-- Go to the [Apple Developer Center][11].
-- Click on **Account** in the top navigation bar.
-- If you haven't got an Apple ID yet, create one first.
-- If you have go an Apple ID, then log in.

-There are a sequence of sign-up prompts in both cases (first for creating your Apple ID and secondly for signing up for the Apple Developer program).
-Once you have gone through this process, you are registered as an Apple Developer.

-!!! info
-    If you want to distribute your apps on the Apple App Store, run on real devices or get access to the beta bits, then you might consider signing up for the Apple Developer Program.
-The Apple Developer Program is an additional cost and is not required for developing iOS apps that are only run on the iOS simulator.

-Once you have created your account and enabled it as a developer account, open up Xcode.
-Go to **Preferences...**, then **Account** and click on the **+** in the bottom-left corner of the window and pick **Add Apple ID...**:

-![Adding an Apple ID to Xcode][img2]

-Sign in with the same account you used to sign up for the developer account.

-![The Apple ID in Xcode][img3]

-Click on the **View Details** button.
-This will bring up the Signing Identities list.
-For a free account, it looks like this:

-![Xcode Signing Identities][img4]

-Click on the Create button next to **iOS Development**.
-Once the UI comes back, click on **Done**.
-For more information on this process, refer to the [Apple Documentation][12].

-You can close Xcode at this point.
-Return to Xamarin Studio, right-click on the **TaskList.iOS** project and build again.
-This will (finally!) build the application for you.

-!!! tip
-    Getting an error about _Provisioning Profiles_ not being available?
-This is because you are building for a real device instead of the simulator.
-In order to build for a real device, you must have a linked Apple Developer Program.
-To get around this, select a Simulator before building.

 You can now select from several simulator options from the drop-down to the left of the build status.
-You should only use **Device** if you have signed up for the Apple Developer Program.
-Pick one of the simulator options like the **iPhone 6 iOS 10.0** simulator, then click on it to run the simulator.
+You should only use **Device** if you have signed up for the Apple Developer Program and linked a provisioning profile to your XCode configuration.
+Pick one of the simulator options like the **iPhone 7 iOS 10.0** simulator, then click on **Run** to run the simulator.

 The final product screens look like this: